Let Your Home and Garden be a Glorious Sanctuary of Beauty and Peace

 - Francis Bacon

 Just what is a “glorious” garden?
 To me it means a garden that is well-designed, contains well-selected and sited plantings, is adapted to its environment, is filled with personal favorites, and is beautiful in all seasons.
-Mostly, it is one you love to be in and long to come home to, that envelops you in safety, serenity and beauty, and gives you a refuge from the stress of modern day living.
+Mostly, it is one you love to be in and long to come home to, that envelops you in safety, serenity and beauty, giving you a refuge from the stress of modern day living.

 The choices among trees, shrubs, perennials, bulbs, annuals and more, for color, scent, texture, size and use are almost limitless.
 The reason for organizing the website based on the seasons is to show that there are exceptional plants to choose in every season no matter what effect you are aiming for.
-Everyone won’t love everything—but that’s the beauty of it—the choices you make will reflect your personal taste and vision, and will be the purest expression of you.

 The Spring Garden